DefinetlyNotAI/Logicytics/SECURITY.md

 1. **Identify the Vulnerability**: Clearly describe the vulnerability, including how it can be exploited and any potential impact.
 2. **Provide Detailed Information**: Include as much detail as possible, such as the version of the project affected, steps to reproduce the vulnerability, and any relevant code snippets or screenshots.
-3. **Contact Us**: Send your report to Nirt_12023@outlook.com .
+3. **Contact Us**: Send your report to my [email](mailto:Nirt_12023@outlook.com).
 Please include "Security Vulnerability Report" in the subject line.

 ### What to Expect

-- **Acknowledgment**: Upon receiving your report, we will acknowledge receipt within 2-5 business days.
+- **Acknowledgment**: Upon receiving your report, we will acknowledge receipt within 2–5 business days.
 - **Investigation**: Our security team will investigate the vulnerability and determine its validity.
 - **Update**: If the vulnerability is accepted, we will work on a fix and provide an update on the timeline for a security update.
 - **Communication**: We will communicate with you regarding the status of the vulnerability and any necessary actions.